jeroennokia/SReXperts/docs/eda/beginner/bridge-domains.md

 Recall, that the Bridge Interface resource in EDA can reference an existing Interface object to a single Bridge Interface mapped to a network interface.
 You are tasked with creating a Bridge Interface that would target the already existing interface `leaf11-client11` and associate it with the Bridge Domain we created earlier.
 In the Bridge Interface form you should at a minimum provide the following:

-1. Bridge Interface a name
+1. A Bridge Interface name
 2. A reference to the Bridge Domain that this Bridge Interface should be connected to
 3. A VLAN ID that this Bridge Interface should be using (hint: you found out the VLAN ID in one of the previous steps!).
 4. A reference to the Interface resource that this Bridge Interface should be using.